prvcds/guessingGame/README.md

-basic rust game to let person guess the random number. uses dependencies rand = "0.8.5"
+basic rust game using dependency to let person guess the random number.
-My first rust project. :)